Astilbe White Description

 Astilbes are hardy perennials that bloom in midsummer and thrive in moisture retentive soil.
 They can be grown in full sun in cool northern regions, but are best in partial shade.

 Astilbes can be used as cut flowers in the summer and then dried for winter floral bouquets.

-Delightful in groupings planted between bold Hostas, colorful Heucheras, spring flowering Hellebore,or as an under planting to Hydrangeas.
+Delightful in groupings planted between bold hostas, colorful heucheras (try it with deep purple heuchera for a sophisticated pairing), spring flowering hellebore,or as an under planting to hydrangeas.

 Recommended For You:

 - Common name:

 - Soil type:

 Accent, Border, Container gardening, Cottage gardening, Edging, Ground cover, Massing, Naturalizing, Rain garden, Under planting, Waterside, Woodland